isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 -------------

-Clients that attempt renewal frequently can cause the server to update and write the database frequently resulting in a performance impact on the server.
-The cache parameters instructs the DHCP server to avoid updating leases too frequently thus avoiding this behavior.
+Clients that attempt renewal frequently can cause the server to update and write to the database frequently resulting in a performance impact on the server.
+The cache parameters instruct the DHCP server to avoid updating leases too frequently thus avoiding this behavior.
 Instead the server assigns the same lease (i.e. reuses it) with no modifications except for CLTT (Client Last Transmission Time) which does not require disk operations.

 The two parameters are the ``cache-threshold`` double and the ``cache-max-age`` integer and have no default, i.e. the lease caching